2024 Solar Incentives Guide for Harlem, IL - Tax Credits & Rebates

 The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
 Now, solar installation projects started after January 1, 2022, and completed by the end of 2032, may be eligible for a 30% tax credit.
 This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
 Starting in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-Your local Harlem solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Harlem solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

 Some solar incentives are often also offered at the local or state level.
 Like with federal incentives, these may include rebates, tax credits and more.
 These incentives might be offered by the Illinois government, or by your county or municipality.
-Some are ongoing, while others are available for a limited time.
+Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Harlem